 An insurance policy that service-related businesses need is professional liability insurance.
 Learn about what it covers and protects against.

-Errors and omissions insurance guards your business against lawsuits brought by dissatisfied customers.
+E&O insurance guards your business against lawsuits brought by dissatisfied customers.
+Find out what it covers and costs, and whether you really need it.

 Here's a look at seven questions lenders ask small business borrowers and the reason for each one.